Eximee Case Management

 * Recording user actions and status changes.

-* Support for auditing in compliance with regulatory requirements (e.g. KNF).
+* Support for audit in compliance with regulatory requirements (e.g., KNF).

 ### **Business actions**